This post may contain affiliate links. Please see our disclosure policy.

 No, the fats in the chocolate will deflate the marshmallows.

 Yes, they can be frozen!
-They will last up to 3 months.
+Frozen marshmallows will last up to 3 months.
 They do keep for a few weeks so you may not need to freeze them.

 Other recipes you might enjoy:

-My tiramisu coffee and chocolate mochi are ideal to have in the freezer for when you are craving something sweet.
-Also don’t miss my sfingi doughnuts.
+Don’t miss my tiramisu coffee and chocolate mochi, chocolate marshmallow tarts, or my sfingi doughnuts.
 They are super quick, easy and utterly delicious.
-My brownie bites are also a must-try.
-Irresistibly rich and gooey with a fabulously fudgy centre.
-So good.
+My brownie bites are also so good.

 Ingredients